Skorupski leads Oakland against Robert Morris after 21-point game - WTOP News

 Moon Township, Pennsylvania; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Oakland visits Robert Morris after Maddy Skorupski scored 21 points in Oakland’s 84-70 victory over the Wright State Raiders.
+BOTTOM LINE: Oakland visits Robert Morris after Maddy Skorupski scored 21 points in Oakland’s 84-70 win against the Wright State Raiders.

-The Colonials have gone 3-2 at home.
-Robert Morris ranks fifth in the Horizon with 8.4 offensive rebounds per game led by Danielle Vuletich averaging 1.8.
+The Colonials have gone 3-2 in home games.
+Robert Morris ranks second in the Horizon with 24.7 defensive rebounds per game led by Mya Murray averaging 4.4.

-The Golden Grizzlies have gone 1-0 against Horizon opponents.
-Oakland ranks ninth in the Horizon with 20.1 defensive rebounds per game led by Skorupski averaging 3.6.
+The Golden Grizzlies are 1-0 in conference games.
+Oakland is eighth in the Horizon with 28.3 rebounds per game led by Madison Royal-Davis averaging 4.7.

 Robert Morris’ average of 4.3 made 3-pointers per game is 3.0 fewer made shots on average than the 7.3 per game Oakland gives up.
-Oakland averages 62.2 points per game, 1.5 more than the 60.7 Robert Morris gives up to opponents.
+Oakland averages 5.6 made 3-pointers per game this season, 2.0 fewer made shots on average than the 7.6 per game Robert Morris gives up.

-The Colonials and Golden Grizzlies square off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Noa Givon is shooting 23.9% from beyond the arc with 1.1 made 3-pointers per game for the Colonials, while averaging 9.7 points.
+TOP PERFORMERS: Noa Givon is scoring 9.7 points per game with 3.1 rebounds and 1.9 assists for the Colonials.

 Skorupski is scoring 16.3 points per game and averaging 3.7 rebounds for the Golden Grizzlies.